 President Stephenson said we need other political leaders to understand the value unions bring to help create those jobs.
 He also mentioned people who may not belong to a union.
 They still may be able to reap those benefits like a 40 hour work week, having paid holidays, having healthcare, and more.

 Whether it’s working hard every day on the job site or mentoring others on the job, the simple fact is every hour counts.
 And as tradition, at the C&M conference, members in the audience stood and applauded three special members who have truly taken advantage of every hour.
-The 2019 Apprentice of the Year from Local 1, Corey Davis, the 2019 Instructor of the Year from Tucson, AZ, Ben White, and the 2019 Journeyman Mentor of the Year from and Local 77, Brady Hansen.
+The 2019 Apprentice of the Year from Local 1, Corey Davis, the 2019 Instructor of the Year from Local 570, Ben White, and the 2019 Journeyman Mentor of the Year from and Local 77, Brady Hansen.

 As day one of the General Session drew to a close, the work didn’t stop.
 In fact, as any IBEW member will tell you, it never does.
 It’s in our blood and we love our craft.
 Because IBEW members are exactly like no one else.